Sorry, you need to enable JavaScript to visit this website.

 What device will I need to take my exam on?

-Your exam will be accessible from a number of devices including laptops, standalone computers and tablets.
-The device needs to be in landscape mode, not portrait.
-It is also accessible from a mobile phone but we recommend that candidates do not take their exam on their mobile phone or small tablet because a larger screen will offer you the best chance of viewing your exam in its entirety without having to scroll.
-Taking the exam on a larger screen will also show all functionality of the platform which smaller screen may not allow.
-The stability of the exam platform may also not be consistent on a mobile phone.
+Your exam will be accessible from a number of devices and operating systems, including laptops, standalone computers and tablets.
+The device needs to be in landscape and not portrait mode.
+Accessing the exam on a mobile phone is not recommended, as you will not have all functionality available to you.
+A larger screen will offer you the best chance of viewing your exam in its entirety without having to scroll.
+Taking the exam on a larger screen will also show all functionality of the platform, which smaller screens will not allow.

-You should also ensure that the device you are using is not set to clear their cache automatically.
-This is important because if you lose connection during your exam, it will continue offline and your responses will be saved in your cache.
+You should ensure that the device you are using is not set to clear the cache automatically.
+This is important because if you lose connection during your exam, the exam will continue offline and your responses will be saved in your cache.
 If the cache is automatically deleted, we cannot recover your answers.
-Please check with your force IT that this will not be an issue if you plan to use a force device.
+Please check with your force IT department that this will not be an issue if you plan to use a force device.

-If you are using a force device, please ensure that the URL has been approved by your force and that your device will not block any of the exam content (please be aware that some parts of the syllabus by their nature may be restricted words on some networks).
+Please ensure that the URL has been approved by your force and that your device will not block any of the exam content.
+Please be aware that some parts of the syllabus, by their nature, may be restricted words on some networks.

 Which browsers are supported by the platform?